bongssss/Gh0stlink_cyber/README.md

-This exercise expect us to apply penetration testig skills to perform a controlled red-team style assessment of the Ghostlink host, chain together discovered vulnerabilities, and achieve root access on the target machine, demonstrating reconnaissance, credential discovery, service pivoting, and privilege escalation.
+This project expected us to apply penetration testig skills to perform a controlled red-team style assessment of the Ghostlink host, chain together discovered vulnerabilities, and achieve root access on the target machine, demonstrating reconnaissance, credential discovery, service pivoting, and privilege escalation.

 Think like an enterprise red team operator, document your steps, justify your choices, and show the evidence that you reached each objective.
 Your goal is to **obtain a root shell** and collect proof of compromise.